oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

 <!--    -R VAR     True if the variable VAR has been set and is a nameref variable. -->

-Oil supports these long flags:
+Oils supports these long flags:

     --dir            same as -d
     --exists         same as -e